Fostering healthy relationships as the journey expands.

 This revelation of value, the revelation that heals, takes time.

-money on their books/accounts for commissary, food, clothing, music/media
+to put money on their books/accounts for commissary, food, clothing, music/media

-financial help to family or friends on the outside that they ask for, or initiate (It’s quite different when you, as a team, identify a need in a growing relationship with their loved ones on the outside and want to offer help or a gift they did not ask for.
-Still, wait a few months before introducing this money/resource power dynamic to the relationship.)
+(This is different from the team identifying a need in a growing relationship with their loved ones on the outside, and wanting to offer help or a gift that wasn’t asked for.
+Even in this scenario, please wait a few months before introducing this money/resource power dynamic to the relationship.)

 RESOURCES CAN REMOVE BARRIERS

-small, $5 money orders sent to their “postage” account for stamped envelopes to write letters with you as a team (you can’t mail them stamps)
+small, $5 money orders sent to their Postage account for stamped envelopes to write letters with you as a team (you can’t mail them stamps)

-costs of gas and time to visit them in often-distant facilities (plus some reasonable snacks and a paid visitation room photo together)
+costs of gas and time to visit them in often-distant facilities (plus some snacks and a paid visitation room photo together)

 These costs are relatively small.
-You can decide as a team if you want to use your own money for small costs or use part of the church’s ministry or mission budget for this.
+You can decide as a team if you want to use your own money for small costs or part of the church’s ministry or mission budget for this.

-VIDEO: MONEY IN PRISONS
+VIDEO: TIME IS MONEY

 “ROLL AWAY THE STONE” FUND